J Tomlinson supporting 10 years of Gas Safety Week

 - Always ask to see your engineer’s Gas Safe ID card.
 Make sure you check the back of the card, which will state which gas appliances they are qualified to work on.

-The Nottinghamshire-based company offers a range of integrated building services which include construction, mechanical and electrical services (M&E), facilities management, refurbishment, repairs and maintenance and regeneration.
-J Tomlinson works across a number of key sectors, including social housing, local government, extra care and senior living, health, commercial, industrial and blue light.
+The Nottinghamshire-based company offers a range of integrated building services which include construction, facilities management, refurbishment and engineering, repairs and maintenance and regeneration.
+J Tomlinson works across a number of key sectors, including social housing, local government, extra care, health, commercial, industrial and blue light.

 For more information about J Tomlinson, visit www.jtomlinson.co.uk